 During the second quarter of 2020, our net product sales were negatively impacted by the global pandemic caused by a novel strain of coronavirus (COVID-19), which mandated significant postponement or suspension in the scheduling of elective surgical procedures resulting from public health guidance and government directives.
-Elective surgery restrictions began to lift on a state-by-state basis in April 2020; however, we do not know how long other states will mandate stay at home orders or how long it will take the surgical community to return to normal operations.
+Elective surgery restrictions began to lift on a state-by-state basis in April 2020; however, we do not know how long it will take the surgical community to return to normal operations, or if restrictions on elective surgeries will recur.
 Our manufacturing sites are operational and have implemented new safety protocols and guidelines as recommended by federal, state and local governments.
 Our Fremont, California facility, where we manufacture iovera°, was closed for three weeks in March 2020 to implement safety protocols and guidelines, and resumed normal operations in April 2020.
 To date, there have been no material impacts to our supply chain.
 With the reopening of many states, the ability of our sales representatives to renew their in-person engagement efforts, in conjunction with remote efforts, has occurred across all sites of care, with more focus on physician offices and ambulatory surgical centers.
-Our offices have re-opened on a voluntary basis with strict safety and hygiene guidelines implemented; however we continue to encourage remote working wherever possible.
+Our offices have re-opened on a voluntary basis with strict safety and hygiene guidelines implemented, and we continue to support remote working as appropriate.

 The situation remains dynamic and is subject to rapid and possibly material changes.
-It is not clear what the potential effects may be to our business going forward, including the impact on our revenues, results of operations or financial condition, particularly if these conditions persist or exacerbate over an extended period of time, including if and when states will return to placing restrictions on elective surgical procedures.
+It is not clear what the potential effects may be to our business going forward, including the impact on our revenues, results of operations or financial condition, particularly if these pandemic conditions persist or exacerbate over an extended period of time, including if states return to placing restrictions on elective surgical procedures.
 Additional negative impacts may also arise from the COVID-19 pandemic that we are unable to foresee.
 The nature and extent of such impacts will depend on future developments, which are highly uncertain and cannot be predicted.
 We have also taken advantage of some of the provisions of the Coronavirus Aid, Relief and Economic Security (CARES) Act, mainly by deferring the payment of certain employer payroll taxes.
-For more information, see "Liquidity and Capital Resources" below.
+For more information, see "Liquidity and Capital Resources" below